Bluesky at Home » DIY Projects » How to Make an Easy 2-Sided Napkin with Pom-Poms

 Here are some guidelines for selecting fabric:

-• type of fabric ~ use cottons, flannel or a poly cotton for best results
+• type of fabric – use cotton, flannel or a poly-cotton for best results

-• patterns: checks and stripes, florals, chevron, ikat, polka~dots ~ any combination that you like.
+• patterns: checks and stripes, small florals, chevron, ikat, polka-dots – any combination that you like.

 • color: you can use the same color for both fabrics or choose contrasting colors that complement each other.

-When it comes down to it, creativity and your preference are your guide.
+When it comes down to it, creativity, your preference, and the occasion are your guide.

-For 2 napkins, you will need 1/2 yard of each fabric.
+For two napkins, you will need 1/2 yard of each fabric.

-NOTE: This fabric is still available at Joann and Hobby Lobby.
+NOTE: This fabric is always available at Joann and Hobby Lobby.

 After ironing, I switch to a cutting mat which is available at any craft or sewing store.
 They come in several sizes, the larger the better.
 I had to buy a new one recently and I purchased the 18~inch X 24~inch.
 My previous one was 24 X 36.